-3. Breeding Status: The species’ nesting status in North Carolina: either Breeder or Nonbreeder, or in a few cases Casual Breeder, Accidental Breeder, etc. A species is on the state's Official List (3 or more accepted sight records, or accepted tangible documentation [specimen, photograph, or audio recording]), except where indicated as being on the Provisional List (generally just one or two accepted sight records only).
+3. Breeding Status: The species’ nesting status in North Carolina: either Breeder or Nonbreeder, or in a few cases Casual Breeder, Accidental Breeder, etc. A species is on the state's Definitive List (3 or more accepted sight records, or accepted tangible documentation [specimen, photograph, or audio recording]), except where indicated as being on the Provisional List (generally just one or two accepted sight records only).

-4. NC BRC List: The species' status on the List of Bird Species of North Carolina: either Official, Provisional, or Extinct, as administered by the NC Bird Records Committee.
+4. NC BRC List: The species' status on the List of Bird Species of North Carolina: either Definitive, Provisional, or Extinct, as administered by the NC Bird Records Committee.
 The Provisional List contains species for which there are less than three accepted sight (i.e., non-documented) records.
 Species of unaccepted origin are not included on the List of Bird Species of North Carolina.

 5. The species’ status -- general abundance level and timing of occurrence -- within each of the three main physiographic provinces in the state: